-Cozumel Beaches - "Punta Sur Ecological Park & Lighthouse"
+Cozumel Beaches - "Punta Sur Eco Beach Park & Lighthouse"

-Visit the Celarain Lighthouse Navigation Museum Beautiful beach areas and snorkeling Opportunity to see crocodiles, birds and exotic plants Bathrooms, showers and changing rooms Hammocks, lounge chairs and palapas Passage to the Columbia Laguna aboard the catamaran “El Tatich” Chunchacab Reef where you have an opportunity to see the sea turtles
+Visit the Faro Celarain Lighthouse Navigation and Cultural Museum Beautiful beach areas and snorkeling (life guards) Opportunity to see crocodiles, birds and exotic plants Bathrooms, showers and changing rooms Hammocks, lounge chairs and palapas Restaurants, snack bars and taquilerias Passage to the Columbia Laguna aboard the catamaran “El Tatich” Chunchacab Reef where you have an opportunity to see the sea turtles Souvenirs and handcrafts Free parking Kayak Tour* & Snorkel Tour*

 Carretera Costera Sur- Km.
 27 At the southern tip of the island where the road turns to the east coast